alexanderthclark/Stats1101/book/experiments.md

 (typesEvidence)=
 ## Types of Evidence

 For answering any questions, evidence can be more or less reliable.
-Practitioners often speak of a hiearchy of evidence.
+Practitioners often speak of a hierarchy of evidence.
 A simple hierarchy for our purposes is the following (based on {cite}`kohavi2020trustworthy`).
 We'll discuss 2-4 over the next three sections.

 1. Systematic reviews of randomized controlled experiments (e.g. replications and meta-analysis)
 2. Randomized controlled experiments